Matt Olson Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.
+- The Athletics pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.78).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.68).

-- The Athletics give up the most home runs in baseball (97 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (98 total, 1.7 per game).

-- Sears makes the start for the Athletics, his 11th of the season.
-He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.
+- Kaprielian gets the start for the Athletics, his seventh of the season.
+He is 0-5 with an 8.45 ERA and 34 strikeouts in 33 2/3 innings pitched.

-- The left-hander's last time out was on Friday against the Seattle Mariners, when he threw five innings, surrendering one earned run while allowing three hits.
+- His last appearance was on Saturday against the Houston Astros, when the right-hander tossed five innings, surrendering four earned runs while giving up eight hits.

-- In 10 games this season, the 27-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .240 to opposing batters.
+- The 29-year-old has put together an 8.45 ERA and 9.3 strikeouts per nine innings in nine games this season, while giving up a batting average of .308 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.